This chapter describes the Application Architecture part of Phase C.

 The level of granularity should be sufficient to enable identification of gaps and the scope of candidate work packages.

-Catalogs form the raw material for development of matrices and diagrams and also act as a key resource for managing the business and IT capability.
+Catalogs form the raw material for the development of matrices and diagrams and also act as a key resource for managing the business and IT capability.

 Matrices show the core relationships between related model entities.